RobisonTorres/Python/README.md

  * These challenges cover a range of concept in Python.
  * In general, these challenges are the most popular on the site.
- * The difficulty increases as the number of the folders decrease.
+ * The difficulty increases as the number of the folder decreases.
  * Each function has a brief description of its functionality.